 Step 6: Prepare for frying

-Transfer the dough into a piping or pastry bag fitted with a large star tip (like Wilton 1M or Ateco 867).
-Placing the bag in a tall glass makes it easier to fill.
+Transfer the dough to a piping bag fitted with a star tip (like Wilton 1M or Ateco 867).
+Place the bag in a glass to make it easier to fill.

-PRO TIP: If you don’t have a piping bag or star-shaped tip, you can use a zip-top or sturdy plastic bag instead.
-Just fill it with dough and snip off one corner.
-The churros won’t have the classic ridges, but they’ll still taste just as good.
+If you don't have one, you can use a zip-top bag and cut one corner.
+The churros won't have ridges, but they'll still taste good.

 Step 7: Fry the churros

-As an option, you can pipe the dough onto a piece of parchment paper, then gently slide it into the hot oil.
-Just make sure to remove the paper right away.
+You can also pipe the dough onto parchment paper, then slide it into the hot oil.
+Remove the paper right away.

 Step 8: Drain on paper towels